LNshuti/saas-winners/README.md

 # [venture-winners](https://leoncensh-networkx-saas.hf.space/)

-## Network analysis of successful VC-funded Software companies
+## Network analysis of Venture-funded Unicorns using CBInsights data

+## Data up to date as of 09/21/2024

 ![nets](googleventures1080.gif)